:: A. Philosophy, characteristics of new technological art, content and purpose

 Article 5 - Location

-Article 6 - Structure
+Article 6 - Setting-up

 Article 7 - Conditions of Participation